A company can’t succeed in today’s connected world without online marketing.

 - What marketing channels do your competitors use?

-- Which of the shortlisted channels deliver the highest ROI?
+- Which of the shortlisted channels delivers the highest ROI?

 - What does your gut feeling tell you about the top marketing channels?

-Now, at this point and with the help of the digital marketing channel checklist, you should be able to identify some candidates that would make good online marketing channels to put them to test.
-As a general rule, SEO, email marketing, and social media can provide you with a good start.
+Now, at this point, and with the help of the digital marketing channel checklist, you should be able to identify some candidates who would make good online marketing channels to put them to the test.
+Generally, SEO, email marketing, and social media can give you a good start.

-If you’re a startup or any kind of new business, these three channels provide you with the perfect opportunity to establish an awareness of your products and services and gain your first customers.
+If you’re a startup or any new business, these three channels provide the perfect opportunity to establish an awareness of your products and services and gain your first customers.

 You don’t need to be everywhere, though, if you don’t have the resources to support an omnichannel strategy.
 Go with as many different media as you can handle.
 It’s preferable to focus on two or three media instead of trying to be good at everything.

-Start small and focused, and then use cross-channel leverage and scale as you begin to see results from your chosen online marketing channels.
+Start small and focused, then use cross-channel leverage and scale as you see results from your chosen online marketing channels.